-You may want to buy extra of the manila folders just in case you need them in the future.
+You may want to buy extra manila folders just in case you need them in the future.

-Adult children's personal important documents in the fireproof safe.
+Adult children's personal important documents are in the fireproof safe.

 If you have adult children living in your home or off to college, create a section just for them in your fireproof safe, as well.